-The best music streaming services - reviewed
+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated | Stuff

 Music discovery once again is a major theme.
 When initially logging into your account, you’re prompted to select artists you enjoy so that the recommendations system can get going right away; over time, your listening activity will hone it further.
 We found the Flow playlist – an endless selection of new and old music Deezer thinks you’ll like – to hit the mark more often than not.

 Deezer is a very competent streaming service.
-That said, if you’re already using Apple or Amazon, there are few incentives to switch to Deezer HiFi, while Deezer Premium doesn’t offer anything different to Spotify Premium.
-Tidal HiFi users who can’t get the most out of MQA might fancy saving £5 a month by moving to Deezer HiFi, but right now it’s lacking that special sauce to make it stand out.
+That said, if you’re already using Apple or Amazon, there are few incentives to switch to Deezer, while Deezer Premium offers little difference to Spotify Premium.

-If you baulk at giving Spotify, Amazon or Apple your cash, Deezer is a perfectly adequate alternative with a good free tier.

 What’s the story?